jdsmithwes/DataAnalystSQL/README.md

 # DataAnalystSQL
-Repository for data analyst projects that utilize SQL
+Repository for data analyst projects that utilize SQL.
+Two projects included are a analysis on International Debt - InternationalDebtNotebook.ipynb & video game - VideoGameANalaysisSQL.ipynb.